plone/documentation/about/contributing.rst

 If you have already a `GitHub <https://github.com>`_ account and you find something missing or wrong in the docs, please open a ticket.

-If you would like to contribute to the documentation and looking for a starting point, please browse to our `issue board <https://github.com/plone/documentation/projects/1?fullscreen=true>`_.

 Issues are sorted into different levels from easy to advanced.
-Picking an easy one is a great way to get started.
+Picking an "easy" one is a great way to get started.

 .. note::